-If Auto-retry has been enabled, its mode of operation depends on the settings of the auto-retry related bits (bits D0...D3 of the SI-RETRY_s register, see Table 12) and the available amount of auto-retries (bits OD7...OD4 of the SO-RETRY_s reg.).
-More details can be found in Amount of auto-retries.
+If Auto-retry has been enabled, its mode of operation depends on the settings of the auto-retry related bits (bits D0...D3 of the SI-RETRY_s register, see Table 13) and the available amount of auto-retries (bits OD7...OD4 of the SO-RETRY_s reg.).
+More details can be found in Number of auto-retries.

-If Auto-retry is disabled, latchable faults immediately latches upon their occurrence (see Protection and diagnostic features).
+If Auto-retry is disabled, latchable faults are automatically latched upon their occurrence (see Protection and diagnostic features).